-- If your child gets up and moves around during their night terrors, make sure your child’s bedroom and any other areas of the house they can get to are safe for your child.
+- If your child gets up and moves around during their night terrors, make sure the bedroom and other areas of the house are safe for your child.

 When to get help for night terrors

-It can help to keep a sleep diary that describes when and where your child sleeps, and how often your child has night terrors.
-You can share this information with your GP if you’re concerned that your child isn’t getting enough good-quality sleep, or your child’s night terrors are frequent and violent or continue over many months.
+It can help to keep a sleep diary that describes when and where your child sleeps and how often your child has night terrors.
+You can share this information with your GP if you’re concerned that your child isn’t getting enough good-quality sleep or if your child’s night terrors are frequent and violent or continue over many months.

 What causes night terrors in children?

-A common cause of night terrors is not having enough good-quality sleep.
+A common cause of night terrors is a lack of good-quality sleep.

 Also, children are more likely to have night terrors if they’re not well.
-Fever and certain medications can increase the likelihood of night terrors.
+Fever and certain medicines can increase the likelihood of night terrors.